 With our language school you can learn from native speakers and discover Croatia and its people in the process - from just €10 per lesson.
 Find out more about our online group and individual lessons and our language trips to Croatia today!

-When preparing for the visit it’s always a good idea to remember to bring small gifts for the family.
+When preparing for the visit it’s always a good idea to remember to bring a small gift for the family you're visiting.
 No one will get angry if you don’t bring anything, but Croatians love these kinds of tokens of appreciation.